Books for changing the world

 Black History Is for Everyone

-Black history is under attack from powerful right-wing forces that seek to excise it from classrooms and libraries.
-Its opponents fail to understand a simple truth: the best education challenges our assumptions and demands we keep at it.
-It makes us uncomfortable, helps us see larger forces at work, and gives us glimpses of alternate futures.
+Black history is under attack from powerful forces that seek to excise it from classrooms, libraries, and the popular imagination.
+Yet its opponents fail to understand a simple truth: the best education makes us uncomfortable.
+It challenges our assumptions, helps us see larger forces at work, and gives us glimpses of alternate futures.

-In Black History Is for Everyone, award-winning educator and scholar Brian Jones offers a meditation on the power of Black history, using his own experiences as a life-long learner and classroom teacher to question everything from the meaning of race and nation to the radicalism of the American Revolution.
-We see that "race" took centuries to get defined; we follow Frederick Douglass as he grapples with how to relate to the US and, later, to Haiti; we compare the American, French, and Haitian revolutions; and we learn why the study of Black history has always been threatened.
+In Black History Is for Everyone, Brian Jones offers a meditation on the power of Black history, using his own experiences as a lifelong learner and classroom teacher to question everything—from the radicalism of the American Revolution to the meaning of “race” and “nation.”

-In these pages, Jones offers a persuasive case for Black history and a celebration of the rewards of education.
-With warmth, immersive storytelling, and good cheer, Jones encourages us to delve deeper into our collective history, explores how curiosity about our world is essential—and reminds us that with stakes so high, the effort is worth it.
+With warmth and immersive storytelling, Jones encourages us to delve deeper into our collective history, explores how curiosity about our world is essential—and reminds us that with stakes so high, the effort is worth it.

 Reviews